llatinov/NTestsRunner/README.md

 ## Usage
 1. Create new console application in MS Visual Studio.
 2. Add reference to NTestsRunner.dll.
 3. Create test classes with test methods.
 Important is that test methods should have specific signature.
-It should accept List of Verifications as argument: <code>public void Initialise(List<Verification> verifications)</code>
+It should accept List of Verifications as argument:

+	`public void TestMethod(List<Verification> verifications)`

 4. In console application’s main method instantiate NTestsRunner, configure it and run the tests.

     	static void Main(string[] args)